dharshatharan/SYSC-3303-Project/README.txt

 Alexander:
 -FloorSubsystem.java
 -RequestElevatorEvent.java
--Helped with README.txt

 Quinn:
 -ElevatorTest.java
--Direction.java
+-ElevatorSystemSimulation.java

 Colin:
 -Scheduler.java
 -ElevatorState.java
 -FloorNumber.java
--Helped with README.txt
+-Direction.java

 Bailey:
 -Door.java
 -Other classes omitted from Iteration 1 due to quick last minute restructuring of the class diagram since we did more than what was asked for this iteration.
 His classes will be used for future iterations due to this.
+-Helped with README.txt

 Combined effort: